W43GVG/US-Politicians-Twitter-Dataset/README.md

  CSV : 2964 rows.

 # Changes
+## April 28, 2021

+ Refining the results (e.g., removal of politicians who are American but practising in other countries).

 ## February 5, 2021

  Refining the results (e.g., removal of politicians who are American but practising in other countries).